Power your home

 Considering Going Off-Grid?

-It is not advisable to disconnect form the grid completely.
+It is not advisable to disconnect from the grid completely.
 This is because the components required to be off-grid are expensive and there is an associated risk; you have no fallback if you encounter a problem with the components and end up with a complete system failure.
 The grid is currently the most cost-effective way to ensure you can meet your peak power demand, along with your solar power system